jimthoburn/picture-gallery/README.markdown

 }
 ```

-It’s okay to remove the `japan` and `wildflowers` examples from the list of albums.
+You may also want to remove the `japan` and `wildflowers` examples from the list of albums.

 7. Open your project folder in a terminal and install dependencies: